-The only times we won't go outside are if it's raining, lightning, colder than 20 degrees above zero Fahrenheit, or if the wind-chill is below zero.
+The only times we won't go outside if it's raining, lightning, colder than 10 degrees above zero Fahrenheit, or if the wind-chill is below zero.

 Expect that students will go outdoors for recess and will need to be dressed and prepared to play outside!
-Coats, hats, and mittens or gloves, are in order.
+When outside in cold, wet or snowy weather, children should be equipped with boots, and warm clothing, including coats, hats, and mittens.

 Children wishing to play in the snow need boots.
 If they wish to roll around in the snow they need snow pants.